Maher4Ever/wdm/README.md

 TODO:

 - Fix all the TODO's in the source.
+- Append a '/' to reported directories.
+- Enable watching subdirectories.
-- Add options to the `watch` method.
+- ~~Add options to the `watch` method.~~
 - ~~Provide info about the change in the callback.~~
 - ~~Convert \ to / in paths.~~
 - ~~Don't allow directories to be watched while the monitor is running.~~